eldoy/waveorb-site/app/markdown/doc/mail.md

 ### Mail layouts

 Similar to the page layouts, mail layouts contain the header and footer of your mail views.
-Usually they contain the signature and things your want included with every outgoing email.
+Usually they contain the signature and things you want included with every outgoing email.

 Add an HTML layout by creating a new file in `app/layouts/html.js`:
 ```js